floalex/myyelp/README.md

 5. User can see a list of recent reviews
   - allow only text reviews

-6. User can review a business (add a new review) -adding review
+6. User can review a business (add a new review)

 7. User can see another user's profile page
+  - user can see his/her own profile page with past reviews
   - also shows this user's past reviews